 ‘It was when we went to Headway that the recovery really started,’ Heather says.

 Phil still attends Headway’s peer support programme.
 ‘We all have different problems, but we’re all in it together.
 I know I’m not alone.’

 Since coming to Headway (15 years ago!)
 Heather has been an invaluable volunteer.
 She says; ‘The help Headway gives is not just for those injured but also for their families.
 We can better understand what has happened to those we love.
 Then we can explain that to family and friends because those injured do change.
 Phil changed.
 The man we got back was not the man who flew off for what should have been a routine one-day trip.’

-Heather finds that the high spots in her volunteering are she when talks to relatives of people who suffered major brain injury.
+Heather finds that the high spots in her volunteering are she when talks to relatives of people who suffered a major brain injury.
 ‘They have usually heard that their loved one won’t be able to do this or that and I can tell them that hospitals don’t know everything.
 Phil is living proof of what can be achieved.
 I tell them there is always hope, there is help out there for them.’